Amana (organization)

 It became a registered association in 1978.
 It was also recognized by the World Zionist Organization.
 Over time, it became nearly independent of Gush Emunim.

 An investigation by the Israeli police into 15 land deals conducted by the Amana subsidiary Al Watan concluded early in 2016 that 14 of the transactions were fraudulent.
 One method used involved giving a suitcase full of cash to a fake Palestinian owner and taking it back afterwards.
 Al Watan denied the charges.
+Amana has provided financial support to illegal Israeli outposts in the West Bank.